Amitreddy14/SKEIMG/README.md

 ### Loss

 I use the weighted sum of the contextual loss and perceptual loss to train the model.
 The ratio of these two weights is considered a tunable hyperparameter.
-We chose to calculate the total loss as 0.01 * perceptual loss and 0.99 * contextual loss.
+I chose to calculate the total loss as 0.01 * perceptual loss and 0.99 * contextual loss.
 The low coefficient of the perceptual loss guarantees a similar appearance of the input and output.
 The following equation calculates​​ the perceptual loss measures the semantic content of the generated image (achieved by the pre-defined “binary cross-entropy” loss in Keras):

 ![dataset](assets/perceptual.png)